Mortimer & Hunt Pair of English Sterling Silver Antique Wine Coasters, London - 1841/42

 When Paul Storr retired from the firm on December 31, 1838, John Samuel Hunt's son John Hunt became a third partner and they did business as Mortimer & Hunt.
 They continued to be one of Europe's finest silversmithing firms, selling to Queen Victoria and many members of Europe's royal and aristocratic families and exhibiting at important international exhibitions including the 'Crystal Palace' exhibition of 1851.

 These stunning coasters are fully hallmarked around the edges of the bases 'MORTIMER & HUNT/ LONDON/ 614'.
 The edges are also marked with their silver scratch weights of 28.10 on one and 28.5 on the other.
 They are also marked 'No 17' on one and 'No 22' on the other which indicates they came from a very large and important service.
 To think there were at least 22 of these coasters is remarkable.
-They measure 8 inches round by 1.75 inches high and are in excellent antique condition with restored bases.
+They measure 8 inches in diameter by 1.75 inches high and are in excellent antique condition with restored bases.

 You may also like